GHOST-Aram/node-ts-starter/README.md

 These are not the only Typescript configurations that you can use.
 This is what you need to get started.
 Visit [Typescript Documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#:~:text=The%20tsconfig.json%20file%20specifies,compiler%20flags%20enabled%20by%20default.) to learn more about Typescript configuration.

 ## 3.Test your Typescript configuration
-We have configure Typescript, let us see if we have done everything correctly up to this point.
+Now that we have configured Typescript, let us see if we have done everything correctly up to this point.
 Below is a sequence of actions we need to perform to test the configuration.

  i).
 Create `src` directory in your project directory and `index.ts` file inside it. ii).
 Write a simple piece of Typescript code in `index.ts` that prints a string on console.
 For example: